 This is a very common issue for W.A.G.E.
 Certified institutions as well and there is always a solution.
 Please contact W.A.G.E. directly: email@example.com.

 Once a WAGENT, you'll receive a nontransferable membership number and dynamic SVG logo for identifying yourself as a member.
 You'll gain access to a database containing the total annual operating expenses of thousands of nonprofit institutions across the United States.
 Using this data, you can instantly generate minimum schedules for W.A.G.E. fees, determine the total cost of your labor, send Fee Requests through the platform directly to contracting institutions, negotiate compensation, and request payment.
-If you are an artist who employs assistant labor or an artist who works as an assistant, you can use the WAGENCY Work Agreement to establish a set of equitable terms on which to engage in a working relationship.

 It costs $5 USD/month.